Bil372Project/372_071_Edulity/mini-world-assumption.md

 SURVEYs consist of a group of questions.

-Every PARENT has a name, address information, telephone number and an email.
+Every PARENT has a name, uneque ssn, address information, telephone number and an email.
 Parents can access the grading and absenteeism information of the students whom they are related to.

 School also has a LUNCH_TABLE that show the list of food of every day with the information of food and date.
 Food consists of main food, dessert, fruits.